hoanhan101/open-rec/README.md

 **Other**
 - `build_data.py`: Handy program to train data across users.
-- `collaborative_filtering.py`: Straightforward implementation of collaborative filtering methods.
+- `collaborative_filtering.py`: Straightforward implementation of collaborative filtering methods and other enhancements with more details comments.

 ## Flow